GetDKAN/dkan/modules/dkan_js_frontend/README.md

 This module provides a way to access a decoupled JavaScript frontend at defined paths.

 ## Defining Paths
-The paths used by are defined by the `dkan_js_frontend.config` yml.
+The paths used are defined by the `dkan_js_frontend.config` yml.
 In the routes array add any path you want this module to use with a string structured like `unique_path_name,/the_path`.
 The first part is used by Drupal to store paths and the second is the actual path the JS frontend will show at.

 ## JS/CSS
 The module assumes Create React App (CRA) has been loaded into the `/src/frontend` folder of the site.
 This can be changed by updating the `dkan_js_frontend.config` keys of `css_folder` and `js_folder` with the new directory path.